Heatmaps by Hexos

 What products will I receive / gain access to once the heatmap has been generated?

-Once your heatmap has been generated you will gain access to an interactive map that can be accessed via the dashboard (similar to the interactive demo above).
-You will also be able to download a zip folder that will contain high definition images and the full raw data for your heatmap represented as GeoJSON.
+Once your heatmap has been generated you will be emailed a zip folder that will contain high definition images and the full raw data for your heatmap represented as GeoJSON.
 There are multiple high definition images with max travel times ranging from 1 hour to 3 hours (and their corresponding map legends).
 Heatmap images are square and come in the following sizes: (512px, 1024px, 2048px, 3072px).
-Check out our Service Overview for a quick tour of what you recieve when you use our service.
+Check out our Service Overview for a quick tour of what you receive when you use our service.
+Your GeoJSON can be used in our interactive heatmap viewer, see below.

 Are the images and the raw data subject to any license?